 Passing a vision screening can give parents a false sense of security.
 Many preschool vision screenings only assess one or two areas of vision.
 They may not evaluate how well the child can focus his or her eyes or how well the eyes work together.
 Generally, color vision, which is important to the use of color-coded learning materials, is not tested.

-By age 3, your child should have a thorough optometric eye examination to make sure your preschooler's vision is developing properly and there is no evidence of eye disease.
-If needed, your doctor can prescribe treatment including glasses and/or vision therapy to correct a vision development problem.
+Between the ages of 3 and 5, your child should have a thorough, in-person optometric eye examination to make sure his or her vision is developing properly and there is no evidence of eye disease.
+If needed, your doctor of optometry can prescribe treatment, including eyeglasses and/or vision therapy, to correct a vision development problem.

-Here are several tips to make your child's optometric examination a positive experience:
+Here are several tips to make your child's eye examination a positive experience: